GEANT-DataPlaneProgramming/int-analytics/README.md

 In-band Telemetry flow monitoring analytical platform is composed of the INT database (influxDB) and INT visualisation tooling (Grafana and Plotly-based).

+The INT implementation and testing was done within the GÉANT Data Plane Programmibilty activity:
+* website will be published soon

 ## Step 1 - Run docker-compose with INT analytical platform.

 ### Versions